StevenLi-phoenix/simpleFileSharing/README.md

    2) `curl -X PUT --data-binary @chunk1.bin -H "Content-Range: bytes 0-1048575/8388608" http://127.0.0.1:8000/upload/<fid>`.
    3) Continue with subsequent chunks until complete (update start-end accordingly).
  - Git: `mapping.json` and `resources/` are ignored; `mapping.json` is untracked.

+## Security Warning
+- Not security-hardened: no auth, no TLS, no rate limiting.
+Do not expose directly to the public internet.
+Run behind a trusted network or reverse proxy with access controls.
+- No integrity verification: uploads are not checksum-validated.
+If integrity matters, send a client-side hash (e.g., SHA-256) and verify server-side before accepting.

 ## Examples
 - Partial download first KB: